 Amazon lives up to its word by setting in motion the Climate Pledge Fund.
-In June, the company launched the $2 billion venture fund meant to help companies build "sustainable and decarbonizing technologies."
+In June, the company launched a $2 billion venture fund meant to help companies build "sustainable and decarbonizing technologies."

 The Climate Pledge Fund was first announced in September 2019 when #Bezos pledged that his company will be carbon-free by 2040, reaching the #Paris Climate Agreement goal ten years before the deadline.
 The US has been removed from the #climate agreement in 2017 by President Trump.